Kid Acero: The James Bond series

-At some point in late 1970s, Mattel started to make presence on its own in the Latin American market instead of licensing its products, and for this reason, many licenses were canceled or reassigned.
+At some point in the late 1970s, Mattel started to make presence on its own in the Latin American market instead of licensing its products, and for this reason, many licenses were canceled or reassigned.
 It is not clear what happened to CIPSA, but the company disappeared short after this decision was made.
 Most accepted version indicates it was acquired by Mattel.
 By 1980, Mattel took the decision to relaunch Big Jim as its own line of action figures for the region.
 This time, all Big Jim's Adventure, Space and Spy series were collected in a James Bond themed series.
-Same as with Kid Acero, Mattel simply changed the text on the toy's boxes to Spanish and sell the toys under the "James Bond, Agent 007" name instead of Big Jim.
+Same as with Kid Acero, Mattel simply changed the text on the toy's boxes to Spanish and sell the toys under the James Bond, Agent 007 name instead of Big Jim.
 All other characteristics remained the same.

 Most toys included in the James Bond line were shipped exactly the same as they were on United States.
 Out of the box, there's no way to tell which ones are or not American since all toys were produced at the same factories.

 Same as it happened with LOBO, Mattel focused the entire line in a specific Big Jim model.
 This time was the '79 Big Jim Secret Agent which came with four exchangeable faces who was renamed "James Bond".
 Some time later other Spy and Space Big Jim action figures were renamed Bond too.
 The main villains of this series were Professor O.B.B. and Boris.
 This last one was renamed Boris Craneo de Acero (Boris SteelSkull).
 The professor is supposed to be the leader of SPECTRE, while Boris is KGB's prime director.

 The James Bond series lasted up to 1986, when it was officially retired from the market.